Best Practices for Acid Gas Emission Control

-Acid gases from power plant and boiler combustion, such as sulfur dioxide and hydrogen sulfide, pose a major threat to human health and the environment.
-The main ways that acid gases deposit themselves is through acid rains and dry deposition.
-The consequences of acid rains are devastating: the presence of dead or dying plant life is one of the first signs that an area is affected by acid gases.
-Acid rains deplete soil from minerals and nutrients, leach aluminum from the soil, which is harmful to animal life.
-Acidic fog and mist also present danger to plant life, as it might strip nutrients from trees’ foliage, which makes them less able to absorb sunlight.
-If the presence of acid-based compounds is high enough, the inhalation of these gases can cause breakdown of respiratory and skin cells.
+Acid gases emitted from power generation and boiler burning, including sulfur dioxide and hydrogen sulfide, significantly endanger human health and the environment.
+The main ways that acid gases deposit themselves are through acid rain and dry deposition.
+The effects of acid rain are catastrophic: observing dead or dying vegetation is one of the initial indicators that a region is impacted by acid gases.
+Acid rains deplete soil from minerals and nutrients and leach aluminum from the soil, which is harmful to animal life.
+Acidic fog and mist also present danger to plant life, as they might strip nutrients from trees’ foliage, which makes them less able to absorb sunlight.
+If the presence of acid-based compounds is high enough, the inhalation of these gases can cause the breakdown of respiratory and skin cells.

-As acid gases are dangerous to the biomass, the amount of the gases present in the atmosphere and at the presence of these gases during combustion at power plants is regulated by the government agencies.
-Manufacturers and representatives of the industries that result in acid gases production are forced to install pollution control devices to control the acid gases emissions.
+As acid gases are dangerous to biomass, the amount of the gases present in the atmosphere and at presence of these gases during combustion at power plants is regulated by government agencies.
+Manufacturers and representatives of the industries that result in acid gas production are forced to install pollution control devices to control the acid gas emissions.
 Burning fuel for power or steam generation creates acid gases: fuel contains sulfur and nitrogen-based compounds that are the basis of acid gases.
 SOx and NOx are the main components of acid gases.

-The most common solutions to the acid gas control are wet air scrubbers and DSI systems.
+The most common solutions to acid gas control are wet air scrubbers and DSI systems.
 Wet scrubbers work by passing the polluted air through a mist composed of small water or other cleaning liquid droplets.
-Wet scrubbers are able to utilize a variety of bases to accomplish acid neutralization.
+Wet scrubbers can utilize a variety of bases to accomplish acid neutralization.
 Among wet air scrubbers, the most common ones are venturi scrubbers, packed bed scrubbers, and cyclone scrubbers.
 DSI systems inject a dry chemical sorbent into the flue gas.

-If you are interested in Scroiler™, please contact us at info@rdwd.tech
+If you are interested in purchasing Scroiler™, please contact us at info@rdwd.tech

 Leave a Reply